JuliaLang/julia/README.md

 ### OS X

 You need to have the current Xcode command line utilities installed: run `xcode-select --install` in the terminal.
-You will need to rerun this terminal command after each OS X update, otherwise, you may run into errors involving missing libraries or headers.
+You will need to rerun this terminal command after each OS X update, otherwise you may run into errors involving missing libraries or headers.
 You will also need a 64-bit gfortran to compile Julia dependencies.
 The gfortran-4.7 (and newer) compilers in Brew, Fink, and MacPorts work for building Julia.

 Clang is now used by default to build Julia on OS X 10.7 and above.
 On OS X 10.6, the Julia build will automatically use `gcc`.